-Figure 8 xpansion of a dislocation loop in the presence of segregations. (a,b) The ends, A and B, of the dislocation loop, which nucleates and expands under the action of the applied load, are pinned by segregations. (a) Projection on the dislocation glide plane illustrates segregation-induced pinning. (b) Projection on the grain boundary plane illustrates the fact that a segregation can either promote or hinder dislocation loop expansion, depending on the sign of the x2 -coordinate of its center. (c) By increasing the applied load, dislocation loop expansion is realized via its bow-out, if segregation-induced pinning is strong. (d) If pinning is weak, loop expansion is realized via the unpinning and lateral motion of points A and B96.
+Figure 8 Expansion of a dislocation loop in the presence of segregation.
+The blue and red ovals denote the segregations that hinder and promote loop expansion, respectively. (a,b) The ends, A and B, of the dislocation loop, which nucleates and expands under the action of the applied load, are pinned by segregation. (a) Projection on the dislocation glide plane illustrates segregation-induced pinning. (b) Projection on the grain boundary plane illustrates the fact that segregation can either promote or hinder dislocation loop expansion, depending on the sign of the x2 -coordinate of its center. (c) By increasing the applied load, dislocation loop expansion is realized via its bow-out, if segregation-induced pinning is strong. (d) If pinning is weak, loop expansion is realized via the unpinning and lateral motion of points A and B (96).

-uctility is required to enable metal-forming operations as well as to avoid their catastrophic failure during service life.
-The maximum strain of homogeneous plastic flow before the onset of necking represents the uniform elongation which is determined by the resistivity of the material to macro-localization of plastic flow (13, 92).
+Ductility is required to enable metal-forming operations as well as to avoid catastrophic failure during service.
+The maximum strain of homogeneous plastic flow before the onset of necking represents the uniform elongation, which is determined by the resistance of the material to macro-localization of plastic flow (13, 92).
 This parameter can be useful to determine the ability of material to undergo stretch-metal-forming operations.
-Another parameter determining the ductility is the elongation to failure.
-This parameter takes into account the necking elongation which is controlled by a competition between localized plastic flow and the fracture.
-Typically, the total elongation of coarse-grained materials is slightly higher than their uniform elongationor UFG metallic materials the difference between these two parameters may become very significant.
+Another parameter determining ductility is the elongation to failure.
+This parameter takes into account the necking elongation, which is controlled by a competition between localized plastic flow and fracture.
+Typically, the total elongation of coarse-grained materials is slightly higher than their uniform elongation.
+For UFG metallic materials, the difference between these two parameters may become very significant.
 Thus, it is important when analyzing the ductility of UFG metals to unambiguously indicate the precise measure of ductility.

 Strength and ductility are the key mechanical properties of any material but these properties are typically mutually exclusive such that materials may be strong or ductile but they are rarely both.
-Earlier works focusing on mechanical properties of SPD-processed materials demonstrated that a major grain refinement, down to the nanoscale, leads to a very high mechanical strength but these materials invariably exhibit low tensile ductility (, ).
-This problem was well known in early work from metals subjected to heavy straining by other processes such as rolling, extrusion or drawing.
-The reason for this dichotomy is of a fundamental nature.
-Indeed, the plastic deformation mechanisms associated with the generation and storage of dislocations may not be effective in heavily-deformed materials during their further tensile straining.
-This is generally typical for SPD-processed materials as well.
+Earlier works focusing on mechanical properties of SPD-processed materials demonstrated that grain refinement down to the nanoscale leads to very high mechanical strength, but that these materials invariably exhibit low tensile ductility (, ).
+This problem was well known in metals subjected to heavy straining by processes such as rolling, extrusion or drawing.
+The reason for this is that the plastic deformation mechanisms associated with the generation and storage of dislocations may not be active in heavily-deformed materials during their further tensile straining.
+Such situation is typical for SPD-processed materials as well.